digipres/workbench/src/tools/sandbox.md

 The [DigiPres Sandbox](https://github.com/digipres/sandbox) makes it possible to play with [the tools supported by](https://github.com/digipres/toolbox?tab=readme-ov-file#supported-tools) the [DigiPres Toolbox](https://github.com/digipres/toolbox), running it in the cloud so you can access it via your browser!

 This works because it re-uses [the MyBinder Service](https://mybinder.org/), which is a cloud-hosted instance of [Binder](https://jupyter.org/binder).
-Binder was built to support reproducibility in scientific research, but can be used for all sorts of different things.[^1]
+Binder was built to support reproducibility in scientific research, but can be used for all sorts of different things:

+- It can provide a safe, isolated environment for people to practice new skills, e.g. [learning to use the command line](https://librarycarpentry.org/lc-shell/) with [Library Carpentry](https://librarycarpentry.org/).
+- It can be used to create and share real, concrete records of how to executed different processes and practices.
+Like [the GLAM Workbench](https://glam-workbench.net/using-binder/) does for researchers accessing digital collections.

+It can't keep any data around between sessions, and it's _not suitable for sensitive data that can't be shared openly_.
+For that kind of thing, we recommend tying out [ViPER (from the Open Preservation Foundation)](https://viper.openpreservation.org/).

 <div class="caution">